IOA Research Grant Program

 Indirect or Overhead Costs

 The IOA Research Grants Program does not support indirect or overhead costs assessed by institutions.
-We advise that research applicants discuss this policy with appropriate institutional or agency officials before submitting an application.
+We advise that research applicants discuss this policy with appropriate institutional or agency officials before applying.

 IRB Documents (if needed)